fishinthecalculator/gocix/doc/README.md

 ------------------------------------------------------------------------

-This document was generated on *October 10, 2025* using [*texi2html 5.0*](http://www.nongnu.org/texi2html/) .
+This document was generated on *November 7, 2025* using [*texi2html 5.0*](http://www.nongnu.org/texi2html/) .